Strategic Planning: Staff Conversations

 The outputs from these sessions can help identify

-- Where service level changes are required; and what these changes should be.
+- Where are service level changes needed; and what these changes should be.

-- Articulate roles and responsibilities across all services in relation to different dynamics of co-occurring conditions.
+- Articulate roles and responsibilities across all services.
+Break this down in relation to different dynamics of co-occurring conditions.

 - How leaders at different levels can support collaboration.

-- Peer networks and champions who can be involved in designing and driving change.
+- How you can involve peer networks and champions in designing and driving change.

 Examples of analysis and insights